Updated Food Recall Warning - Red, yellow, white, and sweet yellow onions grown by Thomson International Inc. and imported from the USA recalled due to Salmonella

 These products may also have been purchased on-line or through various restaurant locations.
 They may also have been sold in bulk or in smaller packages with or without a label and may not bear the same brand or product names as described below.
 The CFIA will continue its investigation into other possible importers and additional recalls may follow.

-The following products have been sold in British Columbia, Alberta, Manitoba, Saskatchewan and Ontario, Northwest Territories, Yukon and may have been distributed in other provinces and territories.
+The following products have been sold in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland and Labrador, Northwest Territories, Yukon and may have been distributed in other provinces and territories.

 Recalled products